Azure-Samples/document-intelligence-code-samples/Python(v4.0)/README.md

 ### **Retrieval Augmented Generation (RAG) samples**
 The Layout model provides various building blocks like tables, paragraphs, section headings, etc. that can enable different semantic chunking strategies of the document.
 With semantic chunking in Retrieval Augmented Generation (RAG), it will be more efficient in storage and retrieval, together with the benefits of improved relevance and enhanced interpretability.
-The following samples show how to use the Layout model to do semantic chunking and use the chunks to do RAG.   [!NOTE]Only available for **v4.0-Preview(2024-02-29)** .
+The following samples show how to use the Layout model to do semantic chunking and use the chunks to do RAG.
+>[!Only available for **v4.0-Preview(2024-02-29)** .]

 >**[sample_rag_langchain.ipynb](Retrieval_Augmented_Generation_(RAG)_samples/sample_rag_langchain.ipynb)**
 Sample RAG notebook using Azure AI Document Intelligence as document loader, MarkdownHeaderSplitter and Azure AI Search as retriever in Langchain.